top of page

 Are these chemicals toxic to honey bees, the short answer is obviously yes.
 If used incorrectly, these chemicals would be toxic to bees and many other species if they received a sufficiently high dose.

-The primary concern here is indoxacarb as it is highly toxic to bees.
-The rest of the poisons are "practically non-toxic" to adult bees and only affect larval development, which a colony can generally recover from in time assuming the contamination source is short-lived.
+The primary concerns amongst the fire ant chemicals are indoxacarb and fipronil (widely used as a general pest treatment in the urban environment).
+These are both highly toxic to bees.
+The rest of the poisons are "practically non-toxic" to adult bees and only affect larval development, which a colony can generally recover from in time, assuming the contamination source is short-lived.

 How might bees access fire ant bait chemicals?

-The chemicals are impregnated into "coarse corn grit" that is 1-3mm in size, and distributed on the ground over a wide area.
+The chemicals are impregnated into "coarse corn grit" that is 1-3mm in size, and distributed on the ground over a broad area at a very low rate of application.

 Foraging honey bees source food resources from flowering plants and water from the environment.
 They seek out nectar and pollen sources for food, and water sources for hydration.
 Foraging honey bees do not eat or process the resources they collect, they store it on their body or in their honey crop and return to the hive.

-Bees are not physically capable of collecting coarse corn grit as it does not stick to their body like pollen.
+Bees are not physically capable of, nor the least bit interested in, collecting coarse corn grit as it does not stick to their body like pollen.
 They do not collect large material in their mouths as a food resource (unlike ants).

-Based on this knowledge, honey bees can not / would not access fire ant bait as a food source, so this is extremely unlikely to be a source of poisoning.
+Based on this, honey bees can not / would not access fire ant bait as a food source.
+If so, then fire ant baiting is extremely unlikely to be a source of poisoning.

 However, there are some possible ways that fire ant poisons could be accessed by bees: